KrishnaSinroja/Departmental_Portal_Django/README.md

-# SPpoject
+# Departmental_Portal_Django

-Faculty can upload or delete documents related to respective courses and also add the courses.
-Students can download those documents.
+Front-End Technology - HTML, CSS, JavaScript, Bootstrap Backend Technology - PHP
+Database - MYSQL

+This website is developed for University.
+In this project faculties and students will be the user of this website.
+Main aim for developing this project is to provide a way of communication between the faculties and stuents.
+So here the faculties can share their knowlegde on various technology by sharing the various documents in this website which the students can easily access it and download it.

-django version 3.0.2
+django version 3.0.2<br>

-python version 3.8.1
+python version 3.8.1<br>

-required to install pillow
+required to install pillow <br>
 >pip install pillow